tapnair/apper/docs/source/usage/AddingToExisting.rst

 This way you can easily update to the latest version of apper if it is enhanced

+*Note: if you are using the Template files from HERE then this step is already done for you*

 This assumes you already have your project in a `Git Repository <https://git-scm.com/docs/gittutorial>`_

 Open a terminal and navigate to your addin's root directory: